tp223/DVSA-Driving-Test-Check/README.md

 # DVSA-Driving-Test-Check
-A simple Python bot which will send you an email when a test becomes available at the selected test center.
+A simple Python bot which will send you an email when driving test cancellations become available at the selected test center.

 ## Cloud Version
 We have deployed this application to our new site https://www.copadrivingtest.co.uk so that you can get driving test cancellations for only £9.99 per licence.
 This includes checks every few minutes and test reservations with bookings made on request automatically.
 We would love your feedback so feel free to give it a go and get in touch.